-However, H.R.
-4234 also includes provisions that the Department cannot support since they provide for automatic permit or lease renewal without requiring further analysis, or requiring the permittee to meet land health standards.
-The bill also limits the BLM's ability to provide for appropriate environmental review and public involvement.
-As written the bill would result in the majority of permits being renewed under a categorical exclusion, although it is unclear what constitutes a "minor modification" and whether extraordinary circumstances would need to be applied in situations where current management was being continued.
-Also under H.R.
-4234, all crossing and trailing permits would be categorically excluded from analysis under NEPA.
+H.R.
+657 includes provisions that the Department cannot support since they provide for automatic permit or lease renewal without requiring further analysis or assurances the permittee is meeting land health standards.
+The bill limits the BLM's ability to provide for appropriate environmental review and public involvement.
+H.R.
+657 would result in the majority of permits being renewed under a categorical exclusion.
 The engagement of the public through the environmental review process under NEPA is a crucial component of the BLM's multiple-use management of the public lands.
+In summary, while H.R.
+657 contains provisions that would expedite permitting, the Department cannot support it because of the overarching impact the bill could have on the 155 million acres of public lands used for livestock grazing, potentially affecting other valid uses and the health of the land itself.